 Contraception (birth control) is the term used to describe pregnancy prevention.
 If you are sexually active or thinking about becoming sexually active, there are many things to consider.

-Hormonal contraception (pill and patch), rings, and diaphragms are prescription methods that require an evaluation and monitoring by your PCP.
+Hormonal contraception (pill and patch), rings, and diaphragms are prescription methods that require an evaluation and monitoring by your primary care provider (PCP).
 These methods are available in the pharmacy with a prescription.

-The IUD and sterilization procedures are done in gynecology.
+IUD and sterilization procedures happen in gynecology.
 We recommend you see your PCP for a referral for these services.

-The HUHS pharmacy, as well as other pharmacies carries a variety of condoms and spermicides.
+The HUHS Pharmacy and other pharmacies carry a variety of condoms and spermicides.

-Free condoms and latex dams (Glyde Dams) are available in the Harvard undergraduate houses and in the arcade at Holyoke Center.
-You can also get free condoms from the undergraduate Peer Contraceptive Counselors (PCC) on the 5th floor of HUHS at Holyoke Center.
-PCC counselors are available every night from 7 PM to 12 AM.
+Free condoms and latex dams (Glyde Dams) are available in the Harvard undergraduate houses and in the Holyoke Arcade.
+You can also get free condoms from the undergraduate Peer Contraceptive Counselors (PCC) on the fifth floor of HUHS in Holyoke Center.
+The PCC group is available every night from 7 PM to 12 AM (summer hours vary).